-The Organization has a contributory, defined contribution retirement plan covering full-time employees who have met certain requirements as to length of service and age.
+The Organization has a contributory, defined contribution retirement plan covering full-time employees who have met certain requirements as to length of service.
 Annual contributions to the plan are made at the discretion of the board.
-Total retirement plan expense for the years ended September 30, 2016 and 2015 was \$3,050 and \$1,350, respectively.
+Total retirement plan expense for the years ended September 30, 2017 and 2016 was \$12,423 and \$3,050, respectively.